wmclt/pycniospores/README.md

 * spores don't work like in video https://www.youtube.com/watch?v=Z_zmZ23grXE
     * symmetric linear function
     * variable distances for repulsion and force
+    * force function only depends on other spore's type, not on own type
 * scaling
     * acceleration structure
         * divide universe in squares = buckets